tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 run query q1([-0.017733968794345856, -0.01019224338233471, -0.016571875661611557])
 ```

-Do a top-k vector search on a a set of vertex type's vector attribute.
+Do a top-k vector search on a a set of vertex types' vector attributes.
 ```python
 #enter the graph
 USE GRAPH financialGraph